kausnz/panama-electricity-load-forecast/README.md

 ## Problem Statement

-The national electricity grid operator<sup>1</sup> in Panama requires a machine learning model to forecast the hourly electricity demand<sup>2</sup> for a period of 7 days.
+The national electricity grid operator<sup>1</sup> in Panama requires a Machine Learning (ML) model to forecast the hourly electricity demand<sup>2</sup> for a period of 7 days.
 This goes into a pre electricity dispatch<sup>3</sup> report released to the electricity industry.
 A dataset is available with hourly records.
 Its composition is as follows:

 1. Historical electricity load, available on daily post-dispatch reports, from the grid operator ([CND](https://www.cnd.com.pa/), Panama).
-2. Historical weekly forecasts available on weekly pre-dispatch reports, both from CND.
+2. Historical weekly forecasts available on weekly pre-dispatch reports, also from CND.
 3. Calendar information related to school periods, from Panama's Ministry of Education.
 4. Calendar information related to holidays, from "When on Earth?" website.
 5. Weather variables, such as temperature, relative humidity, precipitation, and wind speed, for three main cities in Panama, from Earthdata.

-Using this dataset, develop an ML model to forecast the electricity demand for 1-hour time window when a feature matrix for the same time window is provided.
+Using this dataset, develop an ML model to forecast the electricity demand for a 1-hour time window when a feature matrix for the same time window is provided.

-<sup>1</sup> The operating body who ensures the supply-demand equilibrium in the national electricity grid.
+*<sup>1</sup> The operating body who ensures the supply-demand equilibrium in the national electricity grid.*

 <sup>2</sup> The amount of electricity 'demanded' by the consumers for a specific time window.
 In this dataset the time window is 1 hour.
 Also known as the *Load*.
-These two terms are use interchangeably throughout this document and the jupyter
+These two terms are use interchangeably throughout this document and the jupyter notebook.
-notebook.

-<sup>3</sup> Dispatch is the action of supplying electricity to the grid to meet a demand.
+<sup>3</sup> Dispatch is the action of supplying electricity to the grid to meet the demand.
 This is done by electricity
 generators.
-An instruction given by the grid operator to a generator, with specific instruction on how much to generate and when, is known as a dispatch instruction.
+An instruction given by the grid operator to a Generator (a firm supplying electricity to the grid), with specific instructions on how much to generate and when, is known as a Dispatch Instruction.

 ### Dataset